arinbjornk/BiobankRead/README.rst

 ############
 Examples
 ############
-Have a look at the text-class.py (textpy_) document included in this repo to get an idea of how various functions can and/or should be used!
+Have a look at the test examples (testpy_ and testHFpy_) included in this repo to get an idea of how various functions can be used!

 ############
 Current functionalities
 ############
 The packages provides the following functions;

+General:

+- All_variables: Read all variable names available in input files and returns their names.
+- GetEIDs: Returns all the EIDs related to the app. #. of the input files.
+- Get_ass_dates: returns data frame of dates subjects attended the first assessment centre (known as "baseline").

 Extracting variables from .csv file:

 - extract_variable: extract values for one variable into a pandas dataframe.
 It first parses the html file for an input keyword, finds corresponding columns, and extract those into a pandas dataframe.
+   + Inputs: variable = name of variable to extract.
+Has to be exact, check full name of all variables in "All_variables"
+   + Options: baseline_only= True (only 1st assessment), False (default, all assessment rounds)
 - all_related_vars: extracts all variables related to a keyword variable input, and returns them in one single dataframe.
+   + Inputs: variable = name of variable to extract.
+Has to be exact, check full name of all variables in "All_variables"
+   + Options: baseline_only= True (only 1st assessment), False (default, all assessment rounds); dropNaN=False (default, keep subjects with complete entries only), True (the inverse of False)
 - extract_many_vars: performs extract_variable() for several pre-specified variables, and returns them in one single dataframe.
-- Get_ass_dates: returns data frame of dates subjects attended the first assessment centre (known as "baseline").
+   + Inputs: keywords = list of string of exact names of all desired variables.
+Have to be exact, check full name of all variables in "All_variables"
+   + Options: baseline_only= True (only 1st assessment), False (default, all assessment rounds); dropNaN=False (default, keep subjects with complete entries only), True (the inverse of False)

 Extracting confounding variables:

 - confounders_gen: returns a dictionary of dataframes for a range of classical confounders (BMI, Age, Ethnicity and Sex).
-More confounders can be added optionally.
+More confounders can be added:
+   + Options: more_vars: [] (default), or any text list with elements in 'quotes'.
-- rename_conf: shortens the names of columns in a dataframe of confounders.
+- rename_conf: shortens the names of columns in a dataframe of confounders to shorter versions

 Data-codings:

-- find_DataCoding: finds the data coding associated with a variable, if it exists.
+- find_DataCoding: finds the data coding associated with a categorical variable (input= the name of that said variable), if it exists.
 - codes_categories: returns data coding convention from online page, for any data coding number.
 - Datacoding_match: finds a key-value in a variable's dataframe, if it has a known data coding.
+Find datacoding with find_DataCoding() before using this funct. if you are not sure what it is.
+   + Inputs: df (dataframe), key (category sought), name (column of categorical variable)

 Functions on extracted variables:

 - Mean_per_visit: evaluates the average of a variable with multiple measurement for each visit, returns a dataframe with 1 column for each visit.
 Only relevant if multiple measurements available.
+   + Inputs: df= data frame
+   + Options: dropnan (default dropna=False) drop any subject with missing observation
-- df_mean: returns the mean of a variable in a dataframe, across all its columns.
+- df_mean: returns the mean of a variable in a dataframe, across all its columns excluding eid.
+   + Inputs: df = data input, key = which columns to average over
 - vars_by_visits: returns all the column names associated with a visit round: initial assessment (0), 1st (1) and 2nd (2) re-visit.
-- rename_columns: renames the columns of a data frame for variable, while preserving the order and number of measurements and visits.
+   + Inputs: col_names: name of variable to search
+   + Options: visit: which visit round (Default: visit=0) can also be "1" or "2"
-- remove_outliers: removes outliers from a variable's data frame, based on some input standard deviation (default = 4).
+- remove_outliers: removes outliers for any variable based on std dev..
+   + Inputs: df= data frame, cols = variable(s) to trim;
+   + Options: lim = how many std dev. away (default = 4), one_sided = trim both small/large values, or only large values (default=False).
+- SR_code_match: finds input SR desease codes in specified columns of Self-reported conditions data
+   + Inputs: df = dataframe to search, icds = SR codes to find
+- ICD_code_match: find input ICD disease codes in 'cause of death' variables
+   + Inputs: df = dataframe to search, icds = ICD10 codes to find

 HES data
 =========

 - HES_tsv_read: opens and reads .tsv HES file, and returns the data in a dataframe.
+   + Inputs: filename = HES file name, n = number of rows to extract
+   + Options: var = which fields to extract (default: var='All')
 - find_ICD10_codes: finds and returns all ICD10 codes associated with a class of disease codes.
+   + Inputs: select: any ICD10 category code(s)
+- find_ICD9_codes: finds and returns all ICD9 codes associated with a class of disease codes.
+   + Inputs: select: any ICD9 category code(s)
-- HES_code_match: finds all instances related to one or several disease codes input, across the diagnosis or operations columns of the HES data.
+- HES_code_match: find input ICDs & OPCS codes in specified columns from input HES data frame, across its diagnosis or operations columns.
+   + Inputs: df = data frame, should be HES data. icds = disease codes to find
+   + Options: which = which type of diagnosis.
+Default: which='ICD10', can also be 'ICD9' or 'OPCS'
+- OPCS_code_match: find input OPCS codes in HES data
+   + Inputs: df = data frame, should be HES data. icds = disease codes to find
 - HES_first_time: finds the earliest admission date in HES data for all subjects that have HES records.
+   + Inputs: df= data frame output from HES_code_match or OPCS_code_match
 - HES_after_assess: returns a boolean for whether subjects had HES records after attenting the baseline assessment centre.
+   + Inputs: df = data frame output from HES_first_time, assess_dates = data frame of baseline assessment dates
 - HES_before_assess: returns a boolean for whether subjects had HES records before attenting the baseline assessment centre.
+   + Inputs: df = data frame output from HES_first_time

 ################################